 Jeter has also had a couple of signature defensive plays that defined his career, both captured on tape for all time.
 The dive into the stands that has launched thousands of signed photos and the “flip” to home that remains one of the post-season’s most jaw-dropping moments.
 They reveal the essence of a player who is willing to risk his health to win and plays with an intelligence level most don’t possess.

 Few players have their history almost cemented while they are still in their prime.
 It usually takes a few years for us to realize just how great he was.
 That’s not the case for Jeter and it’s something that card collectors have been taking note of.
 He’ll be a Hall of Famer in 2020 and his role in Yankee lore puts him among the greatest to ever wear pinstripes.
 Just like Babe Ruth, Lou Gehrig, DiMaggio, Yogi Berra, Mantle and so many others, Jeter has staying power.
 It’s one of the reasons why his cards are so valuable, climbing again as the Yankees rose to another World Series title.

-The Jeter rookie cards that have proven most popular and rare are the 1993 Upper Deck SP (about $300 in mint condition), Stadium Club ‘Murphy’ and Pinnacle.
+The Jeter rookie cards that have proven most popular and rare are the 1993 Upper Deck SP, Stadium Club ‘Murphy’ and the 1993 Pinnacle Jeter rookie.
 They represent but a small handful of true Jeter rookie cards.
 Had he arrived several years later, there would have been dozens from which to choose, including autographed copies likely worth a few thousand dollars.
 In short, he’s still an affordable investment for many collectors.

 Overall, Jeter sits high on the list of most popular players for collectors of modern era players and for good reason.
 His cards are seen as much more a sure-fire investment, both because of his accomplishments on the field, his reputation off of the field, his history of success and the accessability and relative simplicity of his rookie cards.